Skip to Main Content

 Failing to properly cite your sources counts as plagiarism, since you are presenting someone else's ideas as if they were your own.

-The most commonly used citation styles at Niagara College are APA, IEEE, and MLA.
+The most commonly used citation styles at Niagara College are APA and IEEE.

 When do you need to cite sources?